 (d) request any other person to collect payment of a winning bet for him or for her.

-Penalty: $200.
+Penalty for this subsection: a fine of $200.

 (2) No person under the age of 18 years shall —

 (a) enter or remain in any totalisator agency while it is open for the lodging or receiving of bets, except for a purpose referred to in section 21(3)(c)(ii), but that exception does not authorise employment contrary to the provisions of section 21(3)(d); or